aspose-total/Aspose.Total-Products/total/en/net/conversion/msg-to-doc/_index.md

 {{< blocks/products/pf/feature-page-header h1="Export MSG to DOC via .NET" h2=".NET API to Render MSG to DOC on Windows, macOS, and Linux without using Word or Outlook" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-If you are a .NET developer looking to add MSG to DOC conversion features inside your applications, [Aspose.Total for .NET](https://products.aspose.com/total/net/) file format manipulation APIs are the way forward.
-By using [Aspose.Email for .NET](https://products.aspose.com/email/net/), you can convert MSG file format to HTML.
-After that, by using [Aspose.Words for .NET](https://products.aspose.com/words/net/), you can render HTML to DOC.
+As a .NET developer, you may need to add MSG to DOC conversion features to your applications.
+To do this, you can use the powerful file format manipulation APIs of Aspose.Total for .NET.
+Aspose.Email for .NET is a powerful API that can be used to convert MSG file format to HTML.
+After that, Aspose.Words for .NET can be used to render HTML to DOC.

+Aspose.Total for .NET is a comprehensive suite of APIs that provides a wide range of features for manipulating file formats.
+It includes APIs for manipulating Word, Excel, PowerPoint, PDF, Outlook, and other file formats.
+Aspose.Email for .NET is a powerful API that can be used to read, write, and convert MSG files.
+It also provides features for managing email messages, attachments, and other related tasks.
+Aspose.Words for .NET is a powerful API that can be used to create, edit, and convert Word documents.
+It also provides features for manipulating document elements, formatting, and other related tasks.

+Using Aspose.Total for .NET, you can easily convert MSG to DOC.
+Aspose.Email for .NET can be used to convert MSG file format to HTML.
+After that, Aspose.Words for .NET can be used to render HTML to DOC.
+This makes it easy to add MSG to DOC conversion features to your applications.
+Aspose.Total for .NET also provides features for manipulating other file formats, making it a great choice for .NET developers.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}